William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 A number of other significant domestic buildings in the area have also been bought by the university for its own use.

-In 1973 University station was opened on the Cross-City Line to serve the university.
+In 1973 University station was opened on the Cross-City Line to serve the university; it is due to be rebuilt in time for the Commonwealth Games at Birmingham in 2022.
 Birmingham is the only British university to have its own station.
-The student population now numbers some 30 000.
+The student population now numbers some 30,000.

 University of Birmingham Gallery